Ira-Project/lastword/User Feedback/__Outline.md

 - What can I read or listen to for relevant ideas?
 YC has a lot of good resources on this.
 It's worth revisiting those videos.

 ### Actions
-- [ ] Prepare a script for the user interview with learners and facilitators
+- [x] Prepare a script for the user interview with learners and facilitators ✅ 2024-04-19
 - [ ] Identify five learners to test the application with
 - [ ] Demo and test the application with the learners
 - [ ] Identify five teachers to get feedback from